 Rap and hip-hop were starting to take off at this point.
 The era's music can best be described as electronic dance music and classic rock.
-Not many things have aged well as we outgrew the 80s, but the music definitely has.
+Not many things have aged well as we outgrew the '80s, but the music has.

 In the late 1980s, people had far fewer options for entertainment than we do today, so they spent more time outside.
 Activities like playing sports, riding bikes, and hanging out with friends were commonplace.
 Unlike today, people were not glued to their phones, and being unreachable was not as big of a deal.
 This was the norm until fairly recently, but it's hard to imagine daily life like this now that everyone has an entire world begging for their attention in the palm of their hands at all times.

-Less Technology Made Things Less Convenient But Simpler
+6. Less Technology Made Things Less Convenient but Simpler

 Life in the late 1980s was more straightforward, with less technology to rely on.
 Personal computers were only starting to become popular, and most people still used typewriters, handwritten notes, and landlines to communicate.
 Although this made things less convenient, people were also less reliant on technology and had to rely more on themselves to get things done.

 Without social media and phone addiction vying for their attention 24/7, there were fewer palpable distractions outside of TV.
 Speaking of TV, remember when you had to organize your entire life around that favorite sitcom or TV special when it was going to air because you couldn't record it or watch it elsewhere?
 Sure, we may consider that annoying today, but we long for those simpler times.

-The late 1980s was a time of bold fashion statements, with neon colors, shoulder pads, leg warmers, and big hair being the norm.
-Both men and women wore tight, bright clothing and expressed their individuality through fashion.
+The late 1980s were a time of bold fashion statements, with neon colors, shoulder pads, leg warmers, and big hair being the norm.
+Both men and women wore tight, bright clothing and expressed their individuality through their wardrobes.
 We all wish we had something holding our lives together with as much strength and reliability as the hairspray holding up everyone's fabulous ‘dos.

-We can objectively say the fashion of the 80s was pretty erratic, if not terrible.
-That being said, dress-up themes are always the most fun with an 80s theme for this very reason.
+We can objectively say the fashion of the '80s was pretty erratic, if not fantastically terrible.
+That being said, '80s-themed parties are always the most fun for this very reason.
 There's no such thing as mismatched, too bright, or too flashy.
-That's fundamentally 80s!
+That's fundamentally '80s!

 The community played an essential role in people's lives in the late 1980s.
 People knew their neighbors and often participated in community events like block parties, church picnics, and local festivals.
 Face-to-face socialization was more prominent among friends and families, thanks to the complete lack of mobile devices that almost keep us at arm's length.

 Yes, as we just mentioned, the Cold War was still a thing in the 1980s.
-It may have been the tail end of the Cold War, and it was a time of high tension between the United States and the Soviet Union, but nobody really knew that at the time, and the hostility between the two nations was on the rise.
+It may have been the tail end of the lengthy conflict between the U.S. and the Soviet Union, but nobody really knew that at the time, and the hostility between the two nations was on the rise.
 The possibility of nuclear war was always in the back of people's minds, and they were concerned about the threat of a global conflict.
 Couple this with the timing of the AIDS crisis that was claiming countless lives, and you will notice a bleak reality that countered the happy music and bright neon colors people wore.